Zephyr709/MUN/comp-2001/Assignment1/readme.md

 - Credit available (a float)
 - Transaction history (a List of Transaction objects, can use ArrayList)

-The CreditCard class should have the following member functions:
+#### The CreditCard class should have the following member functions

 - A Constructor that takes in parameters to initialize customerName, accountNumber, creditLimit fields.